By: Laurent Carlier

 Fraud is on the rise

 Companies around the world are becoming the victims of international wire transfer scams.
-In France, more than 700 businesses of all sizes have become victims of this type of fraud and more than 300 million euros have been stolen this way since 2010.
+In France, more than 700 businesses of all sizes have become victims of this type of fraud, and more than 485 million euros have been stolen this way since 2010.

-In Quebec, the Sûreté du Québec affirms that it has examined sixty or so complaints involving international wire transfer scams since 2014.
-Approximately $16 million has apparently been stolen from small and large organizations and everything seems to suggest that this is only the tip of the iceberg.
+In Quebec, the Sûreté du Québec affirms that it has examined 90 or so complaints involving international wire transfer scams since 2014.
+Approximately $28.5 million appears to have been stolen, from small and large organizations, and everything seems to suggest that this is only the tip of the iceberg.
 The RCMP’s Canadian Anti-fraud Centre estimates that only five percent of frauds or attempted frauds are reported.

 The consequences go beyond numbers

 These acts of fraud often have major consequences.
 For instance, a French SME lost 1.6 million euros in such circumstances and had to file for bankruptcy.
-The company had no more cash and was forced into receivership.
-As a result, more than 40 employees may lose their job.
-In the same manner, early November 2015, a Saguenay-based SME with about 100 employees revealed that it was defrauded out of approximately one million dollars in September.
+The company was ultimately liquidated, and more than 40 employees lost their jobs.
+In the same manner, in early November 2015 a Saguenay-based SME with about 100 employees revealed that it had been defrauded of approximately one million dollars in September.
 The fallout for the company will surely be significant.

 There is little recourse available